Map Chart

 3. Resize the Chart as desired by dragging the handles.

-4. Press the ’Edit’ button in the center of the Chart or press the ‘Edit’ button edit in the top-right corner.
+4. Press the ’Edit’ button in the center of the Chart or press the ‘Edit’ button Edit in the top-right corner.

 This opens the same Visualization Recommender available for creating a new Dashboard.
 (See Create a New Dashboard.)

-5. To bypass the Recommender, press the ‘Full Editor’ button edit at the top right to open the Chart Editor.
+5. To bypass the Recommender, press the ‘Full Editor’ button Full Editor at the top right to open the Chart Editor.

 The Chart Editor now provides a ‘Geographic’ field.